ralight/streamsheets-snap/README.md

 To build:

 ```
-snapcraft  --enable-experimental-package-repositories --provider lxd
+snapcraft  --provider lxd
 ```

-Assumes that there is a directory `streamsheets` in the root of the repository, which contains the deployed streamsheets installation as from the streamsheets docker image, for example.
+This uses the `streamsheets` directory which comes from the Docker installation of streamsheets, but with some unnecessary files removed using the `tidy.sh` script.

 Also assumes that the streamsheets network components and MQTT.js have been modified to use unix sockets for their communication.